Spectrum Phone Plans Explained: Best Options for Older Adults

 If you video chat with grandchildren or scroll social media regularly, you won't worry about hitting a limit.
 Key features:

-- 5GB of mobile hotspot data at high speed
+- 5GB of mobile hotspot data before speeds are reduced

 - Free international texting